amsify42/jquery.amsify.modal/README.md

 ```js
 	$('.delete').amsifyConfirm();
 ```
-For ajax call after cofirmation, you can set **data-ajax** attribute to element like this
+For ajax call after cofirmation, you can set **data-ajax** attribute to the element like this
 ```html
 	<a href="#" class="delete" data-ajax="http://site.com/delete/1">DELETE</a>
 ```